 It is our goal to understand our clients’ priorities and address those priorities.
 It is very important to us to be accessible to clients as issues develop.
 We almost always are able to return a phone call during the same day or, if not, within twenty-four hours.
 We provide every client with copies of all correspondence and pleadings that come from our office or to our office because of the importance of keeping a client well-informed of the progress in their case.
 We are more than happy to speak with you if you would like further information.
 Please feel free to contact our office.

 In our practice, we do everything in our power to assist the client in coming to a negotiated settlement.
-One approach to arriving at a settlement is within a collaborative law context.
-This is where both parties agree to use a collaborative model, rather than an adversarial model, and agree to keep their case out of the court system.
+One approach to arriving at a settlement is within a collaborative law model.
+This is where both parties agree to engage in a formal collaborative process, rather than an adversarial model, and agree to keep their case out of the court system.
 Each spouse signs a contract to maintain this commitment.
 For more information on collaborative law, please visit the Collaborative Law website at www.collaborativelaw.com.
-There are cases where, for a variety of reasons, settlement (at least initially) is not possible or appropriate.
-Some of these cases result in a court making all decisions after conducting hearings.
-Others eventually can be settled, at least on some issues.

 If the parties do not want to sign a collaborative contract, their attorneys can attempt to reach a settlement through negotiation.
-In these cases, the clients must decide whether they wish to be directly involved in the negotiations, such as meeting with their spouse and the lawyers, or requesting that the attorneys handle the negotiation without the clients’ physical presence.
+In these cases, the clients must decide whether they wish to be directly involved in the negotiations, such as meeting with their spouse and his or her lawyer, or requesting that the attorneys handle the negotiation without the clients’ physical presence.

-Once you have decided that you want to pursue a separation or termination of your marriage, it is important to become educated about all of your options and legal rights.
+Once you have decided that legal intervention is necessary, it is important to become educated about all of your options and legal rights.
 We can provide you with this information, and assist you in making decisions that will best serve your needs.